janujc/cellSociety/doc/DESIGN_EXERCISE.md

 **What is the grid?
 Does it have any behaviors?
 Who needs to know about it?**

-The grid itself does not have any behaviors, it is just a 2-d array of Cell objects.
+The grid itself does not have any behaviors, it is just a 2-d array of utils.Cell objects.
 Only the simulation and visualization classes know what's inside the grid.

 **What information about a simulation needs to be the configuration file?**